Patient-Derived Cells: The Essential Foundation for Personalized Drug Development.

 Stage 2: iPSCs (Weeks 4-14, $5,000-$20,000).
 This is the transformative step.
 Fibroblasts are "reprogrammed" into stem cells using a set of proteins (originally discovered by Shinya Yamanaka, who won the Nobel Prize for this work in 2012).
 The resulting cells, called iPSCs, are essentially returned to an embryonic-like state.
 They can become almost any cell type in the human body.
 This step alone takes 8 to 12 weeks and the cost depends on the lab, the number of clones generated, and the quality control performed.
 Cumulative elapsed time at this point: roughly 3 months.

-Stage 3: Differentiated cells (Weeks 15-26+, $10,000-$30,000). iPSCs are then guided, using specific growth factors and culture conditions, into the cell type affected by your child's disease.
+Stage 3: Differentiated cells (Weeks 15-26+, $20,000-30,000+. often higher costs driven by more complex cell types). iPSCs are then guided, using specific growth factors and culture conditions, into the cell type affected by your child's disease.
 If the disease affects the brain, researchers differentiate iPSCs into neurons.
 If it affects the liver, into hepatocytes.
-If it affects the eyes, into retinal pigment epithelium (RPE) or photoreceptor cells.
+If it affects the eyes, into retinal pigment epithelium cells (RPE).
 These differentiated cells now carry your child's mutation in the right tissue context.
 This is the disease model.
-Additional time ranges from 2 weeks (for cardiomyocytes) to 20+ weeks (for photoreceptors).
-Cumulative elapsed time: 4 to 6+ months depending on cell type.

-Stage 4: Organoids (add 4-24 weeks, $15,000-$50,000+).
-The most advanced step, and not available for every tissue type.
+Stage 4: Organoids (add 4-24 weeks, $50,000-$100,000+, often higher costs driven by more complex cell types).
+The most advanced step, and not available nor needed for every therapy or tissue type.
 Organoids are three-dimensional, miniature organ-like structures grown from iPSCs.
 They are the closest thing to a real organ you can grow in a dish.
-They take months and cost $15,000 to $50,000 or more.
-But crucially, not all organoids are equally mature or available.
-See the section below on which are actually feasible today.
+Organoid technology is still developing for many types of tissues, and it is imperative to find a high quality academic group or lab partner to ensure quality.

 Not every program needs every cell type.
 For many ASO programs, fibroblasts or basic iPSC-derived cells are sufficient to screen candidates and measure efficacy.
 For gene editing programs, iPSC-derived cells in the target tissue are typically needed.
 The key question to ask your research team early: do we need a 3D organoid, or will a 2D differentiated culture give us the data we need to move forward?
 The answer depends on the disease, the tissue, and what is actually possible today.